Skip to main content

 APP_PROTOCOL=https

-Projects will be at:
+Projects will be available at:

-See Deployment Guide for SSL setup.
+See the Deployment Guide for SSL setup with Traefik (Docker) or cert-manager (Kubernetes).

-Yes!
-Set DATABASE_URL in .env:
+Yes.
+Set DATABASE_URL in your environment:

 DATABASE_URL=postgresql+asyncpg://user:pass@your-db-host:5432/tesslate